 Know your treatment.
 Before you leave the hospital, make sure you have a written list of your treatment plan, including your medications (dosage and when to take them), talk therapy, personal wellness strategies, and avenues for peer support.
 Find out if there are any foods, medications (prescription, over-the-counter or herbal), or activities you need to avoid while taking your medication, and write these things down.
 Track your treatment plan and moods.
-Download the DBSA Wellness Tracker at DBSAlliance.org/Tracker.
+DBSA offers a downloadable Personal Calendar at www.DBSAlliance.org/Publications or you can track online with the DBSA Wellness Tracker at FacingUs.org/Tracker.